tiiuae/ghaf/docs/src/ref_impl/ghaf-based-project.md

 ## Updating Ghaf Revision

 To update your project, run `nix flake update`.
-This check the inputs for updates and based on availability of the updates, generate an updated `flake.lock` which locks the specific versions to support the reproducible builds without side effects.
+This checks the inputs for updates and based on the availability of the updates, and then generates an updated `flake.lock` which locks the specific versions to support the reproducible builds without side effects.

-In practice, nix flake will not allow floating inputs but all the inputs and declared packages must be mapped to specific hashes to get exact revisions of your inputs.
-This mechanism also supports the supply-chain security - if someone changes the upstream project e.g. by over-writing a part of the input so that the hash changes, you will notice.
-(Believe it or not, this happens even with large HW vendors).
+In practice, a Nix flake does not allow floating inputs but all the inputs and declared packages must be mapped to specific hashes to get exact revisions of your inputs.
+This mechanism also supports the supply-chain security: if someone changes the upstream project, for example, by overwriting a part of the input so that the hash changes, you will notice.

-After update, review and testing - commit the updated `flake.lock` to your version history to share reproducible builds within your project.
+After updating, reviewing, and testing: commit the updated `flake.lock` to your version history to share reproducible builds within your project.

 ## Customizing Ghaf Modules

 To use the Ghaf declarative module system, check what you need in your system and choose the [modules options](./modules_options.md) you need.
-For example, import the ghaf `graphics`-module and declare that you won't need the reference Wayland-compositor Weston and the demo applications:
+For example, import the ghaf `graphics`-module and declare that you will need the reference Wayland compositor Weston and the demo applications:

 ```
           {